noir-lang/noir/yarn-project/circuits.js/README.md

 # Circuits.js

-Javascript bindings for aztec3-circuits WASM.
+Javascript bindings for the aztec3 circuits WASM.
+High-level bindings to the raw C API to our core circuit logic.

 ## To run: